jenkinsci/peass-ci-plugin/README.md

 }
 ```

+If you are using classic freestyle jobs, the build step will be called "Measure Version Performance".

 After you added this stage, each build will contain performance measurements (if a code that is called by a unit test or benchmark is changed - there will be no measurements if only documentation changes).
 See the [Wiki entry for measurement process configuration](https://github.com/DaGeRe/peass/wiki/Configuration-of-Measurement-Processes) for starting points for configuring the measurement step for your project.

 ## Example